The definable content of homological invariants I: $\mathrm{Ext}$ & $\mathrm{lim}^1$: Groups with a Polish cover

+We will occasionally also consider \emph{topological homomorphisms} from $\mathcal{G}$ to $\mathcal{G}'$; these are group homomorphisms $f\colon G/N \to G'/N'$ which admit a \emph{continuous} topological group homomorphism $\hat{f}\colon G\to G'$ as a lift.
 Notice that the collection of all topological homomorphisms between groups with a Polish cover forms a subcategory of the category from Definition \ref{Def:definable}; we term this category the \emph{topological category of groups with a Polish cover}.
-However, Baire-definable homomorphisms are not \emph{a priori} (Borel) definable and do not \emph{a priori} form a category, since a composition of Baire-measurable maps may fail to be Baire-measurable.

 \begin{example} Consider the group with a Polish cover $(\mathbb{Q},\mathbb{R})$.
 When $\mathbb{R}/\mathbb{Q}$ is viewed as an abstract group then it is isomorphic to a $\mathbb{Q}$-vector space of dimension $2^{\aleph_0}$.
 Hence there are exactly $2^{2^{\aleph_0}}$ abstract group homomorphisms from $\mathbb{R}/\mathbb{Q}$ to $\mathbb{R}/\mathbb{Q}$.
 Of course, the majority of these homomorphisms are not ``definable" by any concrete formula but exist, rather, as essentially abstract effects of the axiom of choice.
 One may also view $\mathbb{R}/\mathbb{Q}$ as a topological group with the quotient topology induced from $\mathbb{R}$.
 This is a decidedly uninformative topology, since its only open sets are $\emptyset$ and $\mathbb{R}$.
 In contrast, viewing $\mathbb{R}/\mathbb{Q}$ as a \emph{group with a Polish cover} affords us access to the ``definable" subsets of $\mathbb{R}/\mathbb{Q}$: these are precisely the $\mathbb{Q}$-invariant Borel subsets of $\mathbb{R}$.
 Note that since $\mathbb{Q}$ is dense in $\mathbb{R}$, such sets are always meager or comeager in $\mathbb{R}$; see \cite[Proposition 6.1.9]{gao_invariant_2009}.
 Moreover, the definable homomorphisms from $\mathbb{R}/\mathbb{Q}$ to $\mathbb{R}/\mathbb{Q}$ turn out to be exactly those which are induced by maps from $\mathbb{R}$ to $\mathbb{R}$ of the form $x\mapsto c \cdot x$ for some $c\in\mathbb{R}$; see \cite{kanovei_baire_2000}. \end{example}